parameterizeit/starter-academic/content/authors/snow-j/_index.md

 - Alumni
 ---

-Ewa finished her Masters degree in Environmental Science at ETH Zurich.
-Her thesis focused on how the functional diversity of annual plant seeds shaped granivore foraging preferences and landscape-level species distributions, and it was recognized as one of the top 10% Masters theses.
-Ewa is now doing her Ph.D. at Eawag and the University of Zurich, where she's working on the community dynamics of phytoplankton in lakes.
+Jack spent three summers in the Rocky Mountains collecting demographic data from *Valeriana edulis* and imposing future climate conditions upon them.
+He's one of only two team members to have driven, walked, biked, and skied our to our field sites.
+Jack is now working on [designing & synthesizing new catalysts](https://www.bradyworrell.com/the-team) for his Ph.D. in Chemistry at Denver University.